Soups

 Think about eel-and-avocado sushi, a French salad with layers of avocado sprinkled with Roquefort cheese, or an Italian salad with layers of ripe avocado and ash-coated goat cheese, olive oil, coarse salt and basil leaves.
 It’s hard to imagine a vegetarian sandwich without avocados.

-Avocados are a fruit that ripen off the tree, so they are often sold unripe.
+Avocados are a fruit that ripens off the tree, so they are often sold unripe.
 If you are in a hurry to use an avocado, you can hasten the ripening process by wrapping it in newspapers or keeping it in a paper bag in a warm area of the kitchen.
 If you can wait, it will ripen at a nice pace uncovered in the kitchen.

 When ripe, the Hass, with the pebbly skin completely blackened, will give a bit with a gentle squeeze of your hand.
 If it doesn’t, then it needs a bit more time to mature.
 You can keep a ripe avocado in the refrigerator for up to a week.
 It is apparently a myth that keeping the seed in a cut avocado keeps it from darkening.
 What does seem to help is to squeeze fresh lime juice on top.Here are four of my favorite takes on avocado: an elegant-looking appetizer, a retro mousse, an exotic-sounding soup and a hearty sandwich.
 Regardless of which way you use it, including avocado in your romantic dinner – as long as it’s not in a hair or skin treatment – will show your Valentine that you really care.